napcs/realtime_phoenix/README.md

 # Typepad

-To start your new Phoenix application:
+This is the demo application for my "Realtime Web Apps with Phoenix" presentation.

+1. Clone the repository
+2. Install Elixir and Node.js
-1. Install dependencies with `mix deps.get`
+2. Install dependencies with `mix deps.get`
-2. Start Phoenix endpoint with `mix phoenix.server`
+3. Start the app with `mix phoenix.server`

-Now you can visit `localhost:4000` from your browser.
+Now you can visit `localhost:4000` from your browser to try out the application.